Tasks & Output

 Tasks and Output

 A task is the core unit of work in AgentContainer.
-You dispatch a task to an agent, the agent runs autonomously inside a sandboxed container, and you retrieve the output when it finishes.
-This guide covers every step of that lifecycle — from dispatching and uploading input files, through the container execution, to retrieving results.
+You dispatch a task to an agent, the platform runs it inside a sandboxed container, and you retrieve the result through the API.
+Tasks can run autonomously to completion or stay conversational so you can send follow-up messages on the same task.

 Before continuing, make sure you have an API key ready.
 See the Authentication docs if you need to generate one.